-The Design Discovery program is an intensive two-week program held at the University of Kentucky College of Design.
-The program is open to high school students who will be juniors and seniors in the fall semester of 2013.
+The Design Discovery program is an intensive weeklong program held at the University of Kentucky College of Design.
+The program is open to high school students who will be juniors and seniors in the fall semester of 2014.
 Graduating seniors who have been admitted to the University of Kentucky (including the College of Design) and would like to get a head start on design concepts and skills are also encouraged to attend.

 The goal of the program is to explore the many facets of design education.
 A major emphasis will be placed on the foundational experience of an intensive design studio, where individual education is enhanced and nurtured in a collective environment.
 Participants will be challenged to think creatively, analyze design, and present their work to peers and professionals.